Complaints

 Prasad

-rape and politics making it a good watch from any genre
+making it a good watch from any genre of

 Pasang

-first woman to climb Mt Everest is a tale of
+Nepal’s first woman to climb Mt Everest is a

 Jaari’